UCA-Open-Astronomy-Lab/total_solar_eclipse/README.md

-# total_solar_eclipse
+# Total Solar Eclipse

-Data and analysis for our total solar eclipse observation with the 2.3m radio telescope
+Data and analysis code for our total solar eclipse observation with the 2.3m radio telescope